seharsalman26/QualtBot/README.md

 Wait 1-2 minutes for the app to build.
 Once it loads, look at the URL bar in your browser.
 Copy your new app's URL (it will look something like https://your-custom-name.streamlit.app).
 Keep this handy for Phase 2!

 ## Phase 2: Add the Qualtrics Integration Code
 The easiest way to setup your qualtrics integration is to use and the edit the provided template: `QualtBot_template.qsf'.

-If you prefer to set it up manually, you can follow the below steps.
+### Step 1: Apply the template

 To use the template, create a new blank survey.
 Then, select Tools > Import/Export > Import Survey > Choose File > `QualtBot_template.qsf'

-### Step 1: Add Custom CSS (Styling)

-To ensure the chatbot fits nicely on desktop and mobile screens and hides any unwanted borders, we must setup the style.

-Go to the Look and Feel menu (the paint roller icon).

-Click on Style, then scroll down to Custom CSS.
-Paste the content of `chatbotStyle.css`

-### Step 2: Add the JavaScript

-Create a new 'Text Entry' question in your survey block and set the Text Type to 'Multiple lines'.
-This will act as the container for your chatbot and will be used to save the chat history.

-Click the JavaScript icon (</>) under the question behavior menu.

-Delete any default code (all of it) in the window and paste the script within `chatbot.py`.

-Update the configuration variables at the top of the script (especially the baseUrl) to customise QualtBot.

-### Step 3: Add the Embedded Variables
+### Step 2: Add the Embedded Variables

 Create a set of embedded variables within the Survey Flow.
 Please use the configuration cheat sheet below to help you develop these.